 Never assume your opponent arrived at her position based solely on a lack of intelligence or ignorance.
 You put your own ignorance on display in that moment.
 Solid belief in abortion rights would not cause Piehl, and those who agree with her, to refer to opponents with derogatory terms unless they were afraid to meet them on equal footing as full and complete human beings with valuable thoughts.

 Sloppy, careless language has an effect, no matter what the issue is.
 If there’s anything I’ve learned (and am learning) as a professional writer and as a person, it is that truth.

-One of my favorite art history pieces is The Dying Gaul.
+One of my favorite art history pieces is The Dying Gaul (shown above; one of my sketches).
 In that era, it was rare to see an opponent depicted as a worthy, as having emotion, as being human and not a caricature.
 The artist even provided the torc, giving us information that told us the tribe this man was from.
 The artist decided to show this opponent as an equal.
 In that way, their own victory was that much more impressive.
 To defeat a worthy opponent was indicative of real strength.
 To defeat a slow, unintelligent caricature of an opponent meant nothing.
 It is time to give those who do not support abortion something other than a facade of humanity, or a caricature.

 I am fine if you disagree with me.
 Many dear friends disagree with me, and we can get along.
 But please don’t patronize or belittle those you disagree with in an effort to rally your troops.